Ezra Chapter 6

 /ˈliːvaɪt/ LEE-vyte;romanized: Lǝvīyyīm) or Levi are Jewish males who claim patrilineal descent from the Tribe of Levi.
 The Tribe of Levi descended from Levi, the third son of Jacob and Leah.
 The surname Halevi, which consists of the Hebrew definite article “ה” Ha- (‘the’) plus Levi (‘Levite’) is not conclusive regarding being a Levite; a titular use of HaLevi indicates being a Levite.
 The daughter of a Levite is a Bat Levi (Bat being Hebrew for ‘daughter’) For more info click here

-, which is in Jerusalem; as it is written in the book of Mosesמשה
+, which is in Jerusalem; like it is written in the book of Mosesמשה

 Meaning of the name: Linguist Abraham Yahuda, based on the spelling given in the Tanakh, argues that it combines “water” or “seed” and “pond, expanse of water,” thus yielding the sense of “child of the Nile” click here